URGENT: Hundreds of thousands displaced in Afghanistan. Your gift now can make a difference.

 We invest in long-term plans for recovery after the initial emergency response is over.
 We help to rebuild homes that are stronger, re-establish livelihoods and restore important community infrastructure like schools and sanitation.

-Monthly donations save lives and prepare communities for disaster.
+Your generous donation will save lives and prepare communities for disaster.